Wolffe-359/ElevenLabs-Multi-Key-Studio/README.md

 ---

-## Security
+## Privacy

-API keys are never hardcoded into the application.
+The application does not provide API keys.

-Each user supplies their own ElevenLabs API keys.
+Users must supply their own ElevenLabs API keys.

 Keys are stored only:

 - In browser memory
-- Or in local browser storage when "Remember Keys" is enabled
+- Or locally in browser storage when "Remember Keys" is enabled

 No backend server is required.

+No keys are shared with other users.

 ---

-## Intended Use Cases
+## Roadmap

-- YouTube narration
+Planned improvements include:

-- Audiobooks
+- Audio merging
-- Podcasts
+- MP3 export improvements
-- Educational content
+- WAV export
-- Long-form voiceovers
+- ZIP downloads
-- AI voice workflows
+- Advanced voice search
+- Usage analytics
+- Enhanced generation planning
+- Additional export formats

 ---

 ## License

 MIT License

+---

+Built for creators who want all their ElevenLabs accounts in one place.